An icon of a ribbon, representing College and Career Pathway Endorsements

 On Vienna High School’s website, students and families can view videos introducing each of the Career Pathways and access pathway-specific resources.

-On its website, Ridgewood High School outlines the components of earning a CCPE, current postsecondary currency available for CCPE earners, and recognition for alumni who graduated with a CCPE.
+On its website, Ridgewood High School outlines the components of earning a College and Career Pathway Endorsement, current postsecondary currency available for endorsement earners, and recognition for alumni who graduated with an endorsement.

 District 214 is delineating and elevating pathways in alignment with the endorsement as a part its Academic Programs and Pathways Guidebook.
 The Guidebook serves as a model for language and visuals to communicate about the pathway endorsement to students and their families.